KhristianMCG/demo-calculator/README.md

 # Notes about improvements

-Maybe it could be better using DTOs to transfer values to services encapsulating them to improve the code.
+It might be better to use DTOs to transfer values to service, encapsulating them to improve the code.